dwstan/campsite-checker/README.md

 Replace the email with a gmail account of your choice, gateway address is the phone number you want the text sent to, and appkey is the google appkey

-appkeys can be gotten [here](https://myaccount.google.com/apppasswords)
+appkeys can be acquired [here](https://myaccount.google.com/apppasswords)

 list of gateways for phone numbers can be found [here](https://avtech.com/articles/138/list-of-email-to-sms-addresses/)